influxdata/docs-v2/content/influxdb/cloud-serverless/reference/sql/functions/string.md

 ## uuid

-Returns UUID v4 string value which is unique per row.
+Returns a UUID v4 string value that is unique per row.

 ```sql
 uuid()